 This is the story of a brand of poker first played by a group of good friends that originally got together in San Jose, California.
 Since then, we have played in various locations in Northern California, most often in San Francisco South Bay cities of Fremont, Sunnyvale, and San Jose.
-We also play in Elk Grove (near Sacramento) and we used to have special games in the mountains near Santa Cruz, (before Rob moved.)
-We should play more at Kevin's in Washington State (near Portland).
+We also play in Elk Grove (near Sacramento,) Ripon (near Modesto,) and we used to have special games in the mountains near Santa Cruz, (before Rob moved,) now the special games occur either in Placerville or Capitola.
+We should play more at Kevin's in Vancouver, Washington (near Portland), this is also known as the infamous "Mcminimcmansion."
 We'd very much like to play in Santa Rosa, if Tim ever invites us.
-(That's Tim B, not Tim the Elder [M,] or Tim the Younger [R.] We also play in San Mateo and Placerville.
+(That's Tim B, not Tim the Elder [M,] or Tim the Younger [R.] We also play in Auburn at Jay's house.